The first kidney stone and asymptomatic nephrolithiasis in adults

 - Fine JK, Pak CY, Preminger GM.
 Effect of medical management and residual fragments on recurrent stone formation following shock wave lithotripsy.
 J Urol 1995; 153:27.

-- Maloney ME, Springhart WP, Marguet CG, et al. Appropriate medical treatment after percutaneous nephrolithotomy can control active stone disease in the presence of residual calculi.
-Journal of Urology 2004; 171:302.
+- Springhart WP, Maloney ME, Marguet CG, et al. Appropriate medical treatment after percutaneous nephrolithotomy can control active stone disease in the presence of residual calculi.
+J Urol 2004; 171:302.

 - Osman MM, Alfano Y, Kamp S, et al. 5-year-follow-up of patients with clinically insignificant residual fragments after extracorporeal shockwave lithotripsy.
 Eur Urol 2005; 47:860.